 The proposed rules conform to ibischk6, Version 6.0.0 operation.
 If any of the proposed rules are revised, then a BUG report can be filed to modify the parser.

+This BIRD was approved at the August 22, 2014 IBIS Open Forum teleconference as BIRD172.2, with the addition of a single colon (:) character in the “Analysis Path/Data” section.

 Under [External Model], Parameters and Converter_Parameters starting on page 99 (changes are shown in red):